Grieving the Loss of a Relationship

 Be Compassionate

-Practice Self-Care
+Practice Wellness-Support

-Self-care is always important.
-But it’s especially necessary when you’re going through something as difficult as a relationship loss.
+Self-care is always important, but it’s especially necessary when you’re going through something as difficult as a relationship loss.

 To boost your mental health, consider things like journaling, mindfulness, or meditation.
 Just a few minutes every day of conscious self-care can go a long way.
 Make these practices a part of your daily routine.